dbieber/davidbieber.com/hugo/content/projects/go-note-go/index.md

 1. Note-taking systems
 2. Commands

 Go Note Go can support uploading notes to any note-taking system.
-The first system we have support for is Roam Research, but adding new ones isn't difficult.
-If you want to use Go Note Go with a different note-taking system, I'd be happy to help you through the process.
+We started with just Roam Research, and now also support Notion, RemNote, Ideaflow, and Mem.
+Adding new systems is easy, and if you want to use Go Note Go with a different note-taking system, I'd be happy to help you through the process.

 Go Note Go also supports voice and text commands.
 You can add your own commands as well!